rayanequeiroz/SimpleWeather/README.md

 ### 🐱‍🏍Go to the [gh-pages](https://keyofevergreen.github.io/SimpleWeather/)!
 ### Or

+1. You need to register at [weatherapi.com](https://www.weatherapi.com/) and get an API key (Note that the request has all the checkboxes next to the fields in the tab "API Response Fields").
-1. Clone this repository.
+2. Clone this repository.
 ```
 git clone https://github.com/keyofevergreen/SimpleWeather.git
 ```
-2. Go to the cloned directory (e.g. cd SimpleWeather).
+3. Go to the cloned directory (e.g. cd SimpleWeather).
+4. Add the API key to the ".env.example" file
-3. Run `npm install`.
+5. Run `npm install`.
-4. Run `npm start`.
+6. Run `npm start`.
 The command will start a local live server.
 Open (http://localhost:3000/SimpleWeather) in your browser, if the tab doesn't open automatically.

 ### I would be glad to have any code review on your part :)